Why Teams Defer The Coin Toss In Football

 Once the referee is done with his introduction, he will reveal the coin he’ll flip.
 Oftentimes, the coin is a simple quarter with a “heads” and a “tails” side.

-Referees may choose to have a custom-designed coin or use a half dollar, completely up to the referee.
+Referees may choose to have a custom-designed coin, completely up to the referee.

 The key is to make sure there is a clear differential between heads and tails.

 Once the referee shows both teams the coin he’s chosen, he’ll ask the visiting team captain to choose heads or tails.
-Because they have to travel, the visiting team will have the option to pick heads or tails.
+The away team captain decides on the coin toss option.
+Because they have to travel, the visiting team will have the option to pick either heads or tails.

 Because the odds are 50/50, the captain will select one of the two options.